ambianic/ambianic-box/README.md

 # Installing Ambianic Edge

-We recommend installing the [Ambianic Raspberry Pi Image](https://github.com/ambianic/ambianic-rpi-image) on the Ambianic Box.
+Ambianic Box comes to live once [Ambianic Raspberry Pi Image](https://github.com/ambianic/ambianic-rpi-image) is installed.

+To get a sense of the full user experience, take a look at the [Ambianic Quick Start Guide](https://docs.ambianic.ai/users/quickstart/).

+Since all layers of the system are Open Source, you can swap any of them out with your own.

 # Related Projects